 Empty leg charter flights

 Most air charter flights are booked as one-way missions, meaning the aircraft only carries passengers for one leg of the journey.
-Once the mission is complete, the aircraft typically either returns to its base, or repositions to another location to collect the next group of charter clients.
+Once the mission is complete, the aircraft typically either returns to its base or repositions to another location to collect the next group of charter clients.
 This creates what is referred to in our industry as empty leg charter flights.
 They can happen for several reasons:

-- Operator needs the charter plane elsewhere
+- The operator needs the charter plane elsewhere

-- Aircraft is returning from factory servicing
+- The aircraft is returning from factory servicing

 As you can guess, flying empty costs considerable money in terms of crew time, fuel and other resources.
-To recoup these expenses, air carriers offer empty leg charter flights (also known as deadhead flights) often at significantly discounted rates.
+To recoup these expenses, air carriers offer empty leg charter flights (also known as deadhead flights) at significantly discounted rates.